pikdum/blog/content/posts/thistle-tea-2024-update/index.md

 ![](<Screenshot 2024-12-23 at 17-52-25 Phoenix LiveDashboard.avif>)

-I needed some way to see how long packets were taking to handle, so I wired up `:telemetry` to get some timing information.
+I needed some way to see how long packets were taking to handle, so I wired up **:telemetry** to get timing information.
-This showed that movement packets took a long time, since it was also handling spawning and despawning entities as the player moved around.
+This showed that movement packets took significantly longer than others, since spawning and despawning entities was being handled as the player moved around.
-To optimize, I moved that into a period task instead that runs every second.
+To get that expensive work out of a packet handler function, I moved it into a periodic task instead that currently runs every second.

 Another issue was storing every entity (~100k) in a regular list and looping the entire thing to check if it's in range.
-I switched that to a spatial hashing implementation, which uses ETS and puts entities inside of cells.
+I switched that to a spatial hashing implementation, which puts entities inside of cells and uses ETS under the hood.
 Instead of checking every entity, now only nearby cells need to be checked.
 This is significantly faster, but I lost the exact benchmarks.

-I also looked into octrees instead of spatial hashing.
+I also looked into using an [octree](https://en.wikipedia.org/wiki/Octree) instead of spatial hashing.
 Octrees had faster query performance, but updating a position was worse.
 The implementation was also more complex, especially with needing to rebalance the tree.
 So to keep things straightforward, I went with spatial hashing instead.

-Mob behavior idling was implemented to prevent wasting CPU cyclings on moving mobs around when there's nobody around to observe it.
+Mob behavior idling helps with both CPU and memory use, since it allows us to load navigation meshes on demand and only simulate movement for nearby mobs.

 ## Web